irgroup-classrooms/dis25-2022/README.md

 | 24.6.2022 | Student talks - Project presentation (P) | Student talks - Project presentation (P) | x                  |                |
 | 31.8.2022 | Submission of term papers                |                                          | x                  |                |

-## Group Assignments
+## Bachelor: Group Assignments

 In the group assignments a group of four students has to work on a bias-related topic with a specific focus and on one of three datasets.
 In the group work phases starting on 20.5.2022 we will be available during the lecture time to help and advise.

-In the presentations on 24.6.2022 you are expected to present a concept regarding your specific topic and dataset.
-Please decribe the motivation, the dataset, your methods and NLP pipeline, a working prototype and some first insights and results.
+In the presentations on 24.6.2022 you are expected to present a _concept_ regarding your specific topic and dataset.
+Please decribe the _motivation_, the _dataset_, your _methods_ and _NLP pipeline_, a _working prototype_ and some _first insights and results_.

+The feedback gathered during the presentation should be used to write a final term paper on your specific topic and work.
+Please read the [guidelines for the term paper](term-paper.md).

 ### Datasets